AD-SDL/rpl-summer-2022/halona/DailyLog.md

 * Worked on poster presentation script
 * Worked on research report
 * Ran a complete trial on Hudson with Camacho and Hidalgo
+* Worked on detecting pipettes in a video of the OT-2
 ## 7/28
 ### To Do:
 * Work on paper